LiyuanLucasLiu/LiyuanLucasLiu.github.io/_posts/2017-09-05-first-blog.md

 I plan to write several kinds of stuff:
 - My research
-- Conference report &amp reading notes
+- Conference report &amp; reading notes
-- Basic stuff &amp tools
+- Basic stuff &amp; tools
+- Random things

 Recently, I would try to find sometime and write something about my ICDM 15 paper.
 Although it's kind of a old paper, I really likes it, and want to introduce it to more people.